BenBenCHAK/HKUST_SmartCarSimulator/README.md

 ![God Mode Parameters](readme_img/god_mode_params.png)

 1. Button to switch to Client Mode
+2. Button to remove the current trajectory if there is any
-2. Slider to adjust the car's x-coordinate before simulation
+3. Slider to adjust the car's x-coordinate before simulation
-3. Slider to adjust the car's y-coordinate before simulation
+4. Slider to adjust the car's y-coordinate before simulation
-4. Slider to adjust the car's direction before simulation
+5. Slider to adjust the car's direction before simulation
-5. Slider to adjust the turning of the car during simulation
+6. Slider to adjust the turning of the car during simulation
-6. Slider to adjust the speed of the car during simulation
+7. Slider to adjust the speed of the car during simulation
-7. Button to start or end simulation
+8. Button to start or end simulation

 #### Client Mode